 Vibe: Nostalgic.
-Mom-and-pop accommodations still rule this beach with a reputation among kite-flyers, who gather here many weekends and during a January kite festival.
+Mom-and-pop accommodations still rule Treasure Island beach with a reputation among kite-flyers, who gather here many weekends and during a January kite festival.

 What to Do: Enjoy sweeping beach views and a cocktail at the Thunderbird Beach Resort bar, or spread out a beach blanket to be nearer to the kite action.
 Read more about what to do in Treasure Island.

 Vibe: Backyard party.
-The mood comes in part because the beach is separated from the mainland on its own peninsula south of Treasure Island.
+The mood comes in part because Sunset Beach is separated from the mainland on its own peninsula south of Treasure Island.